-In my 2014 book, Turning the Corner on Grief Street, I talked about an online grief group in which parents who’d lost children years earlier made comments that suggested symptoms of complicated grief.
+In my 2014 book, Turning the Corner on Grief Street, I talked about a nationally-recognized grief group for bereaved parents (I will refer to it as "Group X") in which parents who’d lost children years earlier made comments that were indicative of complicated grief.
 Some of their statements included:

 “I refuse to believe that my precious son was meant to die.
 Children are not supposed to die before their parents.”

 “I pray and beg God every day to bring my daughter back.”